Alfresco/alfresco-ansible-deployment/docs/playbook-upgrade.md

 ### Search Enterprise is the new default search engine

-The example inventories has been updated to default to Search Enterprise / ElasticSearch (`search_enterprise` and `elasticsearch` groups) as the preferred search engine from Enterprise since ACS 23.1.1.
+The example inventories have been updated to default to Search Enterprise / ElasticSearch (`search_enterprise` and `elasticsearch` groups) as the preferred search engine from Enterprise since ACS 23.1.1.